 Judge Clarkson is the first Chairperson of the Tribunal, having been appointed at its inception in 2008.
-Judge Clarkson retired as a full time District Court judge in 2006 but continues to hold an acting warrant and sits regularly in the Family Court.
+Judge Clarkson retired as a full time District Court judge in 2006 but continues to hold an acting warrant and sits regularly in the District Court.
 She graduated with a Bachelor of Laws from Auckland University in 1978 and was admitted to the Bar in 1979.
-She was appointed to the Bench in 1989 and has now served 29 years as a judicial officer.
-She is on the Editorial Board of Lexis Nexis Family Law Service and New Zealand Family Law Journal.
-She has presented papers on Family Law, Mediation and Professional Discipline topics nationally and internationally.
+She was appointed to the Bench in 1989 and has now served 30 years as a judicial officer.
+Judge Clarkson has presented papers on Family Law, Mediation and Professional Discipline topics nationally and internationally.
 She was the inaugural President of the New Zealand branch of the International Women Judges Association.